ThioJoe/YT-Spammer-Purge/README.md

 **Docker Instructions:**

-Before running `docker-compose` you must run the script at least once with your `user_secrets.json` file to confirm OAuth credentials and generate the config files.
+Before running `docker-compose` you must run the `YTSpammerPurge.py` script at least once with your `user_secrets.json` file to confirm OAuth credentials and generate the config/token files.

 The generated config files, token, and Spam Purge Resources will all be bound to the docker container via volumes.

-Once you generated the token and config files, you can run `docker-compose up` to start the container.
+Once you generated the token and config files, build the Docker image:

+`docker build -t yt-spammer-purge .`

+Now you can run `docker-compose up` to start the container, or use the image to run on a Kubernetes cluster for example.

 ## Instructions - Obtaining YouTube API Key